VictoriaT87/disney-movie-quiz/README.md

 # Credits and Sources

-- Website was built using the [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- The basic quiz logic was built using the code-along tutorial from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)
-- The Football Trophy image in the News Section, is taken from [Unsplash.com](https://unsplash.com/photos/exqr-l9rr94?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink) by photographer [Darque Kj](https://unsplash.com/@darquekj).
+- All quiz images were found on [Animation Screencaps](https://animationscreencaps.com/)
-- Hamburger menu code was a written with code from [MakeUseOf.com](https://www.makeuseof.com/responsive-navigation-bar-using-html-and-css/), [bloom-dan on CodePen.io](https://codepen.io/bloom-dan/pen/vKdoaM) and my fellow student [Sean Johnson](https://code-institute-room.slack.com/U03790U1LAV).
+- The Disney Logo is from [Yuco.com](https://www.yuco.com/works/disney)
-- Back to the Top Button from [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
+- The Mickey Mouse image in the header was found on [Pngwing.com](https://www.pngwing.com/en/free-png-avcmk)
-- Form CSS was adapted from [The Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
+- The progress bar is built using code from [Javascript.plainenglish.io](https://javascript.plainenglish.io/building-a-progress-bar-in-css-js-html-from-scratch-6449da06042)
-- Code to fix the error "Ensure all frame and iframe elements have valid title attribute values.", was found on [Deque University](https://dequeuniversity.com/rules/axe/4.4/frame-title)
+- Validating the form data was from the Love Maths Project on [Code Institute](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) and the trim method to remove whitespace was found at [W3 Schools](https://www.w3schools.com/jsref/jsref_trim_string.asp)
-- The solution to the Lighthouse error about site.webmanifest failing to load (adding crossorigin to the link) was found on [Medium.com from Aurélien Delogu](https://medium.com/@aurelien.delogu/401-error-on-a-webmanifest-file-cb9e3678b9f3)
+- The body background image was found at [WallpaperAccess.com](https://wallpaperaccess.com/mickey-mouse-head-pattern)
-- The drone image of the pitch on the Contact Form was taken by JP Traynor, my brother.
-He gave his permission for the image to be used in this project.
+- The restart function was found on [LearnersBucket.com](https://learnersbucket.com/examples/javascript/different-ways-to-reload-refresh-page-in-javascript/)
-- All other images were used with thanks to Anne Traynor, my mother, who started Shanganagh Cliffs F.C. as part of her Community Work - the images were all taken by her within the first few years of the start of the SCFC community project.
+- The code to disable a hover effect on mobile was found on [Stack Overflow](https://stackoverflow.com/questions/2754546/can-i-disable-a-css-hover-effect-via-javascript)
-- Table data for the League Table was populated from [The A.U.L. website](http://www.aul.ie/competition.aspx?oid=1001&id=1291#.Yxttw3bMKUk)
+- Disabling a button after clicked was built using code found on [Alvarotrigo.com](https://alvarotrigo.com/blog/disable-button-javascript/)
 <br>

 [Back to Top](#table-of-contents)